-Maritime Area Consent (MAC) regime
+Maritime Area Consent regime

-A MAC is a new "State consent" to allow for the occupation of a specified part of the maritime area.
-The current equivalent is a "foreshore lease" and it is similar to a Crown Estate Lease in England.
+The MAC process provides for a new "State consent" to allow for the occupation of a specified part of the maritime area.
+The current equivalent is a "foreshore lease" and it is similar to a Crown Estate Lease in the UK.
 Such occupation may be on an exclusive or non-exclusive basis.
-Once established, MARA will be the authority responsible for determining MAC applications.
+Once established.
+MARA will be the authority responsible for determining MAC applications.
 Until then, the relevant Minister will exercise MARA's functions and powers in relation to MACs.
 Any decisions made under those transitional provisions will be carried forward once MARA is set up.
 A MAC serves as a "gateway" into the development consent system.
 Developers are required to hold a MAC before they can apply to An Bord Pleanála (the national planning Board in Ireland) (the Board) for development permission.

-Some "special MAC cases" can be invited

-by the Minister to apply for the first MACs.
+Some "special MAC cases" can be invited by the Minister to apply for the first MACs.
 These provisions apply to the seven so called "relevant projects" announced on 19 May 2020.
-Specifically, these are offshore renewable energy projects which were, as of 31 December 2019, either the subject of an application for a "foreshore authorisation" (ie, a foreshore lease under the Foreshore Act 1933); or already held a foreshore authorisation; or had a valid connection agreement from a transmission system operator (or confirmation of eligibility for such an agreement).
-The stated hope of the Irish Government (announced when launching its draft Climate Action legislation) is that many of these projects will be consented and operational so as to deliver 5 GW of offshore wind energy and help Ireland meet its 2030 climate targets.
+Specifically, these are offshore renewable energy projects which were, as of 31 December 2019, either the subject of an application for a "foreshore authorisation" (ie, a foreshore lease under the Foreshore Act 1933); or already held a foreshore authorisation; or were subject to a valid connection agreement from a transmission system operator (or confirmation of eligibility for such an agreement).
+The stated hope of the Irish Government (announced when launching its draft Climate Action legislation) is that many of these projects will be consented and operational so as to deliver 5 GW of offshore wind energy and so help it meet its 2030 climate targets.

-The criteria to be applied when determining whether to grant a MAC are set out in Schedule 5 of the MAP and are focused on the applicant rather than the project itself.
+The criteria to be applied when determining whether to grant any MAC are set out in Schedule 5 of the MAP Bill.
 These criteria include factors such as:

-- whether the proposed usage is in the public interest - any relevant Ministerial guidelines
+- Whether the proposed usage is in the public interest;

+- Any relevant Ministerial guidelines;

-- whether the developer is a "fit and proper person" (which includes an assessment of technical and financial competence and is detailed in Schedule 2) - Consistency of the project with the NMPF, and - the nature and extent of any preparatory work already undertaken by the developer, including stakeholder engagement
+- Whether the developer is a "fit and proper person" (which includes an assessment of technical and financial competence and is detailed in Schedule 2);

+- Consistency with the NMPF; and

+- The nature and extent of any

+preparatory work already undertaken by the developer, including stakeholder engagement.

-The MAP Act requires decisions on MAC applications to be made within 90 days.
-The MAP Act does not provide for public participation, appropriate assessment or environmental impact assessment in relation to MAC applications on the basis that a MAC is not a "development consent" for the purposes of the applicable EU requirements.
-However, evidence of stakeholder engagement on the project is one of the Schedule 5 criteria, which the Minister/MARA must take into account when deciding whether to grant a MAC.
+The MAP Bill requires decisions on MAC applications to be made within 90 days.

+The MAP Bill does not provide for public participation, appropriate assessment or environmental impact assessment in relation to the MAC application process (as a MAC is not a "development consent" for the purposes of the applicable EU requirements).
+However, evidence of stakeholder engagement is one of the Schedule 5 criteria, which the Minister/ MARA must take into account when deciding whether to grant MAC.
 MARA can attach conditions to a MAC, as set out in Schedule 6.